-Sexual activity is the most likely way to become infected with HIV .
+Sexual activity is the most likely way to become infected with HIV.
 People infected with HIV may not look sick.
 There is no way to tell if your partner has HIV without having been tested.
-Take precautions when engaging in intercourse or any other sexual act that results in an exchange of body fluids.
+Abstain from sex, or take precautions when engaging in intercourse or any other sexual act that results in an exchange of body fluids.

 Suggestions to lower your risk include:

 In addition, being circumcised may also reduce the risk of HIV.